 2- 3 tablespoon of oil of your choice for frying and some butter.

-- Put the chopped herbs into a large bowl and add 2 tablespoons of flour and stir.
-Then add the nuts and berries, mix and add to the herbs and stir.
+Put the chopped herbs into a large bowl and add 2 tablespoons of flour and stir.
+Add the nuts and berries, mix and add to the herbs and stir.

 - Allergens: Eggs and nuts.

 - If you’d like to make kookoo gluten free use gram flour, serve with gluten free wraps or pitta bread.

 - If you’d like to make kookoo dairy free then use vegetable based oils and dairy free yogurt to serve.

 Noushe jan – may it be good for your soul!